frikyng/repo_for_repoChat/Documentation.md

 To only generate / regenerate thumbnails for an experiment, use ….

-This process can be integrated in the batch_generate_consensus_dendritic_mask function.
+This process can be integrated in the `batch_generate_consensus_dendritic_mask function`.
 The generation of the thumbnail is controlled by the 4th input of

-batch_generate_consensus_dendritic_mask(TOP_FOLDER, true, true, true, true, {'Ribbon',1})
+`batch_generate_consensus_dendritic_mask(TOP_FOLDER, true, true, true, true, {'Ribbon',1})`

 **9.**    **Generate Global masks.** Masks are useful to filter out non-dendritic signals (for example, other neurons).
 As for global registration, this step can be pretty long to do, however you can do the processing once, and reload them later on.
 Global masks are not done on a data_folder-by-data folder basis, but we use a concatenation of all your recordings to find the best mask.
-If you already computed the consensus_thumbnail and want to generate/regenerate masks, you can use
+If you already computed the consensus_thumbnail and want to generate/regenerate masks, you can use:

-batch_show_cell_mask('D:\Curated Data\', 'thin_mask');
+`batch_show_cell_mask('D:\Curated Data\', 'thin_mask');`

-You could actually compute the mask on any image, including image you would have pre-processed externally, providing the resolution matches the recording.
-This could be useful if for example only one recording was enabling the identification of the dendrites position, while the global mask or the other recordings were to dim.
+You could actually compute the mask on any image, including an image you would have pre-processed externally, providing the resolution matches the recording.
+This could be useful when only one recording enables the identification of dendrite position (e.g. very little activity across the experiment), while the global mask or the other recordings were too dim.
 The mask computed on the optimal recording could then be propagated to the other data_folders.
 Using a single mask for all recordings is only reasonable if :

 \-     Your sample is perfectly still across recordings.

-\-     You computed global registration, and always reload registrated data using the global registration values
+\-     You computed global registration, and always reload registered data using the global registration values

-è TRY TO GET RID OF THE BIOINFORMATIC TOOLBOX REQUIREMENT FOR MASKS
+TRY TO GET RID OF THE BIOINFORMATIC TOOLBOX REQUIREMENT FOR MASKS

-**10.**  **Generate Mean Calcium trace.** Before loading the data for analysis, you may want to check if there is no other undetected issue.
-This could be a bleaching issue, a poorly corrected MC etc… You can fenerate a single image using the first branch of your recording.
-This is done for recordings of similar shape (see find_homognenous_cases).
-If required, you overlay the encoder or log.
-You can also overlay the type of task from the log, and the trigger location
+**10.**  **Generate Mean Calcium trace.** Before loading the data for analysis, you may want to check for additional issues (e.g. bleaching, poor MC etc…).
+You can generate a time series using the first branch of your neuron across recordings of similar shape (see `find_homognenous_cases`).
+You can also superimpose the encoder, behavioral task epoch (listed in the lab book), and trigger location.

-[table, ~] = read_xlsx_columns(‘xlsx log path.xlsx','','A','L',1);
+`[table, ~] = read_xlsx_columns(‘xlsx log path.xlsx','','A','L',1);`

-batch_generate_experiment_mean_trace('D:\Curated Data\',2, 1, true, table)
+`batch_generate_experiment_mean_trace('D:\Curated Data\',2, 1, true, table)`

 **11.**  **Additional controls**

-Once all these extraction steps are done, there are a few additional control functions possible
+Once all of these extraction steps are complete, there are a few additional control functions that:

 \-     Test if all files were extracted

-test_global_processing_files(expe_folder, settings_file_path)
+`test_global_processing_files(expe_folder, settings_file_path)`

 \-     Test the amount of posthoc MC (this will show if there was some drift)

-test_global_processing(expe_folder, settings_file_path)
+`test_global_processing(expe_folder, settings_file_path)`

 **12.**  Check the extraction for undetected issues.
 You can generate a power point with one slide per cell to screen the dataset.

 12.1.
-The ppt generator will look for specific images from the previous steps.
-This includes
+The PPT generator will look for specific images from the previous steps.
+This includes:

 \-     Global thumbnail + mask in curtain view.
 If not available, just the global thumbnail.
 See “Generate Global masks”